julzinsights/julzinsightcom3/content/about.md

         content: >
           Stephen is a one-man army with 8 years of tech experience.
-He is knowledgeable in Web Development, Graphic Design, Web Design, Web 3.0, Cryptocurrencies, I.C.T Equipment Supply and more
+He is knowledgeable in Web Development, Graphic Design, Web Design, Web 3.0, Cryptocurrencies, I.C.T Equipment Maintenance, Solidity, and more
   - type: cta_section
     section_id: cta
     title: Become a Team Player